 It's and its

-Note that you shouldn't use contractions in assignments.
+'Its' and 'it’s' mean different things.
+Typically, you shouldn't use contractions in your university assignments.

 - Every country has its traditions.

 - The horse shut its eyes and neighed.